Ireland’s Award-Winning Online Doctor Service

 Asthma Treatments That We Can Provide

 Need a prescription for Asthma Treatment but not enough time to see your GP?
-Request your prescription online with Webdoctor.ie!
+Order your prescription online with Webdoctor.ie!
 Simply fill in our medical questionnaire, and once approved, we’ll send your prescription to an Irish pharmacy of your choice.
-Where clinically suitable, we provide prescriptions for the following Asthma treatments online:

 How It Works

 Get an online prescription for Asthma Treatment for as little as €30 – there’s no need for an in-person appointment.
 Here’s how it works:

 Prescription Is Sent

 Important Medical Information